-On Saint Vincent College’s 200-acre campus in the Laurel Highlands of Pennsylvania, you’ll find people who inspire you and opportunities that invite you to take your talents and strengths to new heights and new places—from across town to across the world.
+On Saint Vincent College’s 200-acre campus in the Laurel Highlands of Pennsylvania, you’ll find people who inspire you and opportunities that invite you to take your talents and strengths to new heights and new places—across town and around the world.

 The world is your classroom

 As a student at Saint Vincent, you will learn in places ranging from multimedia classrooms to the 50-acre Winnie Palmer Nature Reserve (named for the late wife of golf legend Arnold Palmer) to the Fred Rogers Center (named for public television’s Fred Rogers) to places around the world.
-To foster the most effective learning environment, classes are kept small (our average class size is less than 20 students), and faculty place highest priority on teaching.
+To foster the most effective learning environment, classes are kept small (50% of our classes have fewer than 20 students), and faculty place highest priority on teaching.
 Since there are no teaching assistants, faculty have the opportunity to get to know every student.
 They become mentors as they guide students in a search for truth in an increasingly complicated world.

-Students in every major have an opportunity to conduct original research; all math and science majors conduct a three-semester research project, and many go on to share their findings at national conferences.
+Students in every major will conduct original research or creative work.
+For instance, all science majors conduct a three-semester research project, working closely with faculty and fellow students.
+Many go on to share their work at national and international conferences.

-Students can also choose to study abroad.
-In addition to options in dozens of countries, the College has affiliations with nine Chinese colleges and universities.
-From the breadth of the liberal arts curriculum to the excitement of hands-on learning, the goal is to encourage a love for learning that endures.
+Students can also choose to study abroad, with options in dozens of countries.
+From the breadth of the liberal arts curriculum to the excitement of hands-on learning, the goal is to encourage a love for learning that endures. '

 Honors Program opportunities